Ax0l0ti/1st-year/Yr1 Notes/Semester 1 & 2/Architecture/Implementing Arithmetic.md

 **Multiplication (Positive Integers)** can be done by adding repeatedly.
 However, this is not very efficient.
 So we can do long multiplication instead.
 Multiplying by powers of 2 is simply a case of shifting a bit pattern to the left.
 So each time power increases by we do a left shift.

+---
 ### Shifts

 Shifts move bit patterns left or right by one or more places.

 There are three types of shift operation:
+> [!abstract] Types of shift operations
-	- Logical Shifts
+> - Logical Shifts
-	- Arithmetic shifts
+> - Arithmetic shifts
-	- Circular shifts
+> - Circular shifts

 ###### Logical Shifts
 Logical **left shifts** move bits n-place to the left and corresponds to multiplication by $2^n$ on unsigned binary (overflow can occur). *Simply means left shift doubles the value each time*